The next CERT training class begins Tuesday, January 7, 2020 and will continue on the following six Tuesday evenings.

-A practical exercise finishes the course on Saturday, October 20th, 8:00 am to Noon.
+A practical exercise finishes the course on Saturday, February 22, 2020, 8 a.m. to noon.

 Emergency Planning experts predict that residents may be without utilities and basic community emergency services for a week following a major earthquake.
 CERT training promotes a partnering effort between emergency services and the people they serve.
 The goal is to train members of neighborhoods and community organizations in basic emergency skills to become better prepared and to assist their families and neighbors following a disaster.

-CERT training will include six 3 hour classes, one night per week, over a 6 week period.
+CERT training will include seven 3-hour classes, one night per week, over a 7-week period.

 Subjects you will be taught include: